ozkriff/awesome-quads/README.md

 - [Making an online multiplayer game in Rust with Nakama](https://heroiclabs.com/blog/tutorials/rust-fishgame/) - tutorial about creating multiplayer platformer game in macroquad from scratch.
 - [Publish game on Android with Macroquad](https://macroquad.rs/articles/android/) - a tutorial about building a macroquad game for Android and uploading it to Google Play.
 - [Java interop with Miniquad on Android](https://macroquad.rs/articles/java).
+- [Game development in Rust with Macroquad](https://mq.agical.se/) - A book for beginners about creating a shoot 'em up game in Macroquad.

 ## Publications